Self-awareness has been called life’s ‘meta-skill’ for the 21st century.

 Self-awareness is the ability to observe yourself —to take notice of the patterns within your thoughts, feelings, and behaviours.

-It’s having a deep understanding of who you are as a person, how you relate to the world you live in, including your workplace.
+It’s having a deep understanding of who you are as a person and how you relate to the world you live in, including your workplace.
 When you are self-aware, you understand your own strengths, weaknesses, blind spots, and biases.

 When you see yourself clearly, you’re more likely to be able to grow and adapt different aspects of your personality, for the better.